thinkshout/thinkshout/blog/_posts/2017-02-06-the-2017-thinkshout-front-end-stack.md

 end
 ~~~

-## Pulling it all together: Browsersync!
+## Pulling It All Together: Browsersync!

 Finally, at the top of our stack, we have [Browsersync](https://browsersync.io/).
 Eric Paxton, our Senior Front End Engineer, wrote an [excellent overview](https://thinkshout.com/blog/2016/04/syncing-up-with-drupal8-and-browsersync/) of why we use this amazing tool, what it does, as well as how to install it in detail for Drupal 8.